-GOP Senator Who Says He Does Not Trust FBI Or CIA Met Russians In Moscow ‘Secret Room,’ Russian Paper Reports
+GOP Senator Says He Does Not Trust FBI Or CIA, Met Russians In Moscow ‘Secret Room,’ Russian Paper Reports

-Wisconsin Republican Senator Ron Johnson has served as one of Donald Trump’s most outspoken defenders in the scandal over Trump’s attempt to leverage military aid to Ukraine in exchange for attacks by that country’s government on Trump’s potential 2020 Democratic opponent, Joe Biden.
+Wisconsin Republican Senator Ron Johnson has served as one of Donald Trump’s most outspoken defenders in the scandal over the attempt to leverage military aid to Ukraine in exchange for attacks by that country’s government on Trump’s potential 2020 Democratic opponent, Joe Biden.

 On Sunday, Johnson got into a heated exchange with Meet the Press host Chuck Todd, an interview that at one point saw the normally mild-mannered Todd shouting Johnson down on live TV.
-In the interview, Johnson stated that he had no trust in United States intelligence agencies, such as the FBI and CIA, as The Daily Beast reported.
+In the interview, Johnson stated that he had no trust in U.S. intelligence agencies, such as the FBI and CIA, as The Daily Beast reported.

-When Todd asked him about the intelligence agencies’ conclusions that Russia interfered in the 2016 United States presidential election, asking “Do you not trust the FBI?
-Do you not trust the CIA?” the 64-year-old, second-term Wisconsin GOP senator replied that he “absolutely” did not trust this agencies — adding that he did not even trust them even before the 2016 election, as quoted by The Daily Beast.
+“Do you not trust the FBI?
+Do you not trust the CIA?”
+Todd asked about the intelligence agencies’ conclusions that Russia interfered in the 2016 election.
+The 64-year-old, second-term Wisconsin GOP senator replied that he “absolutely” did not trust this agencies, adding that he did not even trust them before the 2016 election, as quoted by The Daily Beast.

-But even as Johnson followed Trump’s lead in apparently divert blame from Russia for the 2016 election sabotage that was designed to help Trump win the election, as the intelligence agencies concluded, what neither he nor Todd mentioned was the senator’s own, seeming cozy relationship with Russia.
+But even as Johnson followed Trump’s lead in apparently diverting blame from Russia for the 2016 election sabotage that was designed to help Trump win the election, as the intelligence agencies concluded, what neither he nor Todd mentioned was the senator’s own, seemingly cozy relationship with Russia.

-Johnson was one in a group of Republican Senators who visited Moscow in 2018, spending the United States Fourth of July holiday in Russia.
+Johnson was one in a group of Republican Senators who visited Moscow in 2018, spending the Fourth of July holiday in Russia.
 Their Independence Day trip was the first such visit by American lawmakers to Russia in five years.

 In Moscow, Johnson and the other Republicans met with Russian officials in a “secret room,” according to report by the 100-year-old Russian newspaper Moskovskij Komsomolets, or MKRU.
 The MKRU report was posted to Twitter by journalist and Russian media expert Julia Davis.